Searching for Lepton Flavour (Universality) Violation and Collider Signals from a Singly-Charged Scalar Singlet

 \subsection{Mono Photon Searches}

-We can also set a lower limit of $|\xi_{12,13}^2|/m_\phi^2$ from dark matter (DM) searches at LEP with mono-photon signatures.
-Using the DELPHI analysis of Refs.~\cite{Abdallah:2003np,Abdallah:2008aa}, Ref.~\cite{Fox:2011fx} was able to exploit the kinematic distributions to obtain a bound of $\approx 480$~GeV for zero DM mass on the DM mediator mass for unit coupling strength and vectorial interactions (in the effective theory).
+LEP-searches for dark matter (DM) with monophoton signatures allow us to set a lower limit on $|\lambda_{12,13}^2|/m_\phi^2$.
+Using the DELPHI analysis of Refs.~\cite{Abdallah:2003np,Abdallah:2008aa} and Ref.~\cite{Fox:2011fx}, we were able to exploit the kinematic distributions to obtain a bound of $\approx 480$~GeV for zero DM mass on the DM mediator mass for unit coupling strength and vectorial interactions (in the effective theory).
 Taking into account that we have neutrinos and therefore interference with the SM, this translates into a bound of $\approx 1\,$TeV.

 Assuming that $m_\phi$ is sufficiently above the LEP production threshold, as suggested by LHC searches discussed above, we can recast these results.
-Taking into account that we have a left-handed vector current, we find $(|\xi_{12,13}^2|)/m_\phi^2\lessapprox1/(175\,{\rm GeV})^2$.
-This bound would be strengthened if $ \xi_{12}$ and $\xi_{13}$ are simultaneously non zero, but further weakens as $m_\phi$ approaches the LEP beam energy.
+Taking into account that we have a left-handed vector current, we find $(|\lambda_{12,13}^2|)/m_\phi^2\lessapprox1/(175\,{\rm GeV})^2$.
+This bound would be strengthened for $ \lambda_{12}$ and $\lambda_{13}$ simultaneously nonzero, but further weakened as $m_\phi$ approaches the LEP beam energy.
 Therefore, it is not yet competitive with flavour bounds but could be significantly improved at future $e^+e^-$ colliders.